-(3) Funeral benefit.
-Effective May 3, 1993, there shall be paid a funeral benefit of \$2,000.00, whether death occurred in service or after retirement.

-(b) Qualification of surviving spouse.
-No surviving spouse shall be entitled to receive any benefits or payment of any pension under this division unless the spouse is married to the member as of the effective date of the member's benefit and as of the date of the member's death.

-(c) Other payments.
+- (3) Funeral benefit.
+Effective May 3, 1993, there shall be paid a funeral benefit of \$2,000.00, whether death occurred in service or after retirement. - (b) Qualification of surviving spouse.
+No surviving spouse shall be entitled to receive any benefits or payment of any pension under this division unless the spouse is married to the member as of the effective date of the member's benefit and as of the date of the member's death. - (c) Other payments.
 If there be no surviving spouse, or child qualifying for child's allowance, surviving such deceased member, the member's accumulated contributions shall be paid to the member's estate or named beneficiary.
-If the payments received by such member, or the member's surviving spouse or children, did not equal the amount of the accumulated contributions, then the remaining balance of the accumulated contributions shall be paid to the member's named beneficiary or estate.

-(d) Rights of domestic partner.
-A member's approved domestic partner, as recognized by the city, shall have all the rights and responsibilities of a member's spouse as provided in this section 2-1268

-(1) Qualification of domestic partner.
-No domestic partner shall be entitled to receive any benefits or payment of any pension under this division unless the domestic partner's status as such had been approved prior to effective date of the member's benefit and continues in such status as of the date of the member's death.

-(e) Children of domestic partnership.
+If the payments received by such member, or the member's surviving spouse or children, did not equal the amount of the accumulated contributions, then the remaining balance of the accumulated contributions shall be paid to the member's named beneficiary or estate. - (d) Rights of domestic partner.
+A member's approved domestic partner, as recognized by the city, shall have all the rights and responsibilities of a member's spouse as provided in this section 2-1268 - (1) Qualification of domestic partner.
+No domestic partner shall be entitled to receive any benefits or payment of any pension under this division unless the domestic partner's status as such had been approved prior to effective date of the member's benefit and continues in such status as of the date of the member's death. - (e) Children of domestic partnership.
 For the purposes of this section 2-1268, children and step children of domestic partnerships shall have the same rights as children and step children of marital relationships.

-Approved as to form and legality:

-Senior Associate City Attorney
+Authenticated as Passed

+Authenticated as Passed

+Quinton Marilyn Sanders, City Clerk

+AUG 1 0 2023

+Date Passed